andrea-mitridate/PTArcade/docs/utils/index.md

-PTArcade is shipped with three utilities modules aimed at facilitating the creation of model files, as well as loading and analyzing the MCMC chains produced by PTArcade.
+PTArcade is shipped with three utility modules aimed at facilitating the creation of model files, as well as loading and analyzing the MCMC chains produced by PTArcade.

-While detailed documentation for the content of these modules can be found in the [Reference][ref] section, in the next sections we give a high-level overview of these utility modules.
+Detailed documentation for the content of these modules can be found in the [Reference][ref] section.
+In the next sections, we merely give a high-level overview of these utility modules.

 [ref]: ../reference/ptarcade/__init__